 For a closer look at who we are and what we do, take a look at the Academy’s mission, history and people.

 How we're structured

 Led by the ATSE Board, the divisions and Forums and various Committees work together seamlessly to achieve our vision, mission and strategies.
 It's a simple structure that's proven effective from the very beginning.

 Our Board and its advisory body The Assembly, sit at the top as our principal Academy bodies.
-The Board delegates certain responsibilities to four Board Committees - the Audit, Investment and Remuneration Committee, the Membership Committee, the Divisional Committees and the Awards Committee.
+The Board delegates certain responsibilities to four Board Committees - the Audit and Risk Committee, the Membership Committee, the State & Territory Division Committees and the Awards Committee.